Dikairos/TABLE-1/README.md

 # TABLE-1
-What a old style I learnt.
+What an old style I learnt.